wuyichao71/MMPBSA_on_Fugaku/README.md

 ## Install software on Fugaku

 To use `amber` software package on the Fugaku, you should apply for the use of commercial software.
 The manual of how to apply for is here:
 [https://www.fugaku.r-ccs.riken.jp/doc_root/en/user_guides/Commercial_Software/index.html](https://www.fugaku.r-ccs.riken.jp/doc_root/en/user_guides/Commercial_Software/index.html)

+There are two recommanded softwares can be used to perform MM/PBSA analysis -- `MMPBSA.py` and `gmx_MMPBSA`. `mm_pbsa.pl` is too old to use easily.
+The use of `MMPBSA.py` needs the amber format topologies and trajectories, and the use of `gmx_MMPBSA` needs gromacs format topologies and trajectories.
+The `MMPBSA.py` is not included in the `amber` on Fugaku, so we should install both in this tutorial.

+We will first to install the `MMPBSA.py` and then install the `gmx_MMPBSA`.

+### Install `MMPBSA.py`